Agriculture: Celery Pest Management Guidelines

 Cultural Control

-Elimination of weed hosts like poison hemlock appears to be important, as most Apium virus Y cases occur where this weed is widely distributed.
+Eliminate poison hemlock or do not plant celery where this weed is established, as most Apium virus Y cases occur where this weed is widely distributed.

 Organically Acceptable Methods